PHP-DI/PHP-DI/doc/php-definitions.md

 ];
 ```

-However **this is not recommended** as that object will be created *for every PHP request*, even if not used.
+However **this is not recommended** as that object will be created *for every PHP request*, even if not used (it will not be lazy loaded like explained at the top of this section).
+It will also prevent the container from being compiled.

 You should instead use one of the methods documented below.

 ### Factories

 Factories are **PHP callables** that return the instance.
-They allow to define objects *lazily*, i.e. each object will be created only when actually needed.
+They allow to easily define objects *lazily*, i.e. each object will be created only when actually needed (because the callable will be called when actually needed).

+Just like any other definition, factories are called once and the same result is returned every time the factory needs to be resolved.

 Here is an example using a closure: